signl4/docs/integrations/otrs/otrs.md

 It is also possible to send status updates from SIGNL4 back to OTRS, e.g. when an alert in SIGNL4 has been acknowledged, annotated or closed.
 For this to work you need to configure the back-channel connector app for OTRS in SIGNL4.
 In the SIGNL4 web portal go to Integrations -> Gallery and look for the OTRS (<-) connector.
 Please note that the arrow points to the left.
 Here you configure your API URL, username and password.
 The other parameters are optional.
 You can find more information about the parameters by hovering over the (?) symbol.
 When ready, click Install and now status changes in SIGNL4 will reflect in the OTRS ticket.

+> **Note:** For two-way integrations, SIGNL4 may need to send acknowledgements, status updates, or closures back to an on-premises system.
+This requires secure inbound connectivity, for example via a firewall, reverse proxy, VPN, tunnel, or gateway.
+[Learn more about back-channel connectivity](https://docs.signl4.com/samples/back-channel-connectivity/).

 ## Option 2: Email

 In this example we are going to forward OTRS tickets via email to the SIGNL4 email address.
 This will alert all team members on duty via Push, SMS and Voice notifications.